 Surgery for peptic ulcers is rare, but it can greatly reduce acid production.
 Common procedures include: Removal of the ulcerRemoval of part of the stomach or small intestineTying off the bleeding blood vesselTaking tissue from another part of the intestine and oversewing the ulcerCutting part of the nerve that goes to the stomach to reduce acid production

-To reduce your chance of getting a peptic ulcer from NSAIDs: Use other drugs when possible for managing pain.Take the lowest possible dose.Don't take drugs longer than needed.Don't drink alcohol while taking the drugs.Ask your doctor about switching to medicines less likely to cause ulcers.
-Talk to your doctor about taking other drugs to protect your stomach and intestine lining.Don't smoke.
+To help reduce your chance of a peptic ulcer from NSAIDs: Use other drugs when possible for managing pain.Take the lowest possible dose.Do not take drugs longer than needed.Do not drink alcohol while taking the drugs.Ask your doctor about switching to medications less likely to cause ulcers.
+Talk to your doctor about taking other drugs to protect your stomach and intestine lining.Do not smoke.

 Cigarette smoking increases the chances of getting an ulcer.